rwieruch/the-road-to-react-with-firebase/manuscript/chapter3.md

 # leanpub-end-insert
 ~~~~~~~~

-Second, the sign in function which takes a email and password as well.
+Second, the sign-in function which takes a email and password as well.
 It uses again a Firebase endpoint to sign in a user.

 {title="src/firebase/auth.js",lang=javascript}
 ~~~~~~~~